-1. A good guidebook.
+1. A good foraging guide.

-One that fully explains the plant’s shape, leaves, habitat, and surroundings.
+A foraging guide that fully explains the plant’s shape, leaves, habitat, and surroundings.

 Try and find one with good, full color pictures.
 For the novice, it’s easy to mistake a plant for a look-alike.
 Full color photos will help you determine which plant you are truly looking at.
+When you are out foraging for wild edibles, that is not the time to guess at a plant.

 2. A pair of scissors.

 Preferably sharp ones.
 These will help you collect leaves, stems, and blossoms from the plants without having to pull the entire plant out.
-A general rule of foraging is to collect no more than 1/3 of the entire plant, and no more than 1/10 of the total amount of that plant in one area.
+A general rule of foraging for wild edibles is to collect no more than 1/3 of the entire plant, and no more than 1/10 of the total amount of that plant in one area.

 3. A container for your collections.

 This can be a small wicker basket, a Ziploc baggie, a cloth bag, or even a clean grocery bag.
-It just needs to be something that you can put your foraging in to take home with you.
+It just needs to be something that you can put your wild edibles in to take home with you.
 I have even used a paper napkin to wrap some dead nettle in.

 4. A bottle of water.